 National Toothache Day timeline

 Although Toothache Day is widely celebrated now, no one seems to know who created it.

-The tooth key was used to remove painful teeth
+The tooth key was invented with the function to remove teeth when necessary.

 People in China first cleaned their teeth with bristled brushes made out of bamboo or bone.